AnmolSinghSodlan/whatsapp/README.md

   - dbController is the file that contains db logic
   - raw contains older code that was written before but is not being used now

+app.js is the file that contains express logic and routes

-app.js is the file that contains code written in wareal to be tested
+appTesting.js is the file that contains code written in wareal to be tested

-type 'npm start' in terminal to start the app.js file
+type 'npm start' in terminal to start the appTesting.js file